superbrothers/opener/README.md

 address: ~/.opener.sock
 ```

-### Example: Open a URL from inside a container on macOS
+### Example: Open a URL from inside a container

-If you want to open a URL from inside a container on macOS, you can use `tcp` network instead of `unix`.
+If you want to open a URL from inside a container, you can use `tcp` network instead of `unix`.

 ```
 ┌─────────────────────────────────────────────────────────┐